-AD is a directory service provided by Microsoft.
-A directory service is a hierarchical arrangement of objects which are structured in a way that makes access easy.
+Active Directory is a directory service provided by Microsoft.
+A directory service is a hierarchical arrangement of resources which are structured in a way that makes accessing them easy.
 However, functioning as a locator service is not AD’s exclusive purpose.
 It also helps organizations have a central administration over all the activities carried out in their networks.

-Organizations primarily use AD to perform authentication and authorization.
-It is a central database that is contacted before a user is granted access to a resource or a service.
-Once the authenticity of the user is verified, AD helps in determining if the user is authorized to use that particular resource or service.
+Organizations primarily use Active Directory to perform authentication and authorization.
+It is a central database that is contacted before a user identity is verified and granted access to a resource or a service.
+Once the authenticity of the user is verified, Active Directory helps in determining if the user is authorized to use that particular resource or service.
 If the user checks out on both counts, access is granted.

-As the name suggests, LDAP is a lightweight version of the Directory Access Protocol (DAP).
-DAP is an X.500 protocol—an architecture where the clients and servers communicate through the Open Systems Interconnection model.
+LDAP is a lightweight version of the Directory Access Protocol (DAP).
+DAP is an X.500 protocol.
+It is an architecture where the clients and servers communicate through the Open Systems Interconnection model.
 It does not use the TCP/IP standards and requires a large investment.
 Hence, LDAP was proposed as a lighter version of DAP while retaining the core functionalities of DAP.
-LDAP is much easier on an organization’s wallet and also follows the TCP/IP protocol.
+LDAP is much easier on an organization’s wallet, and it also follows the TCP/IP protocol.
 You can learn more about LDAP in this article.

 What is DNS?

 DNS is the entity that helps in the location of services or resources on the network.
-DNS servers contain records of all the services they are responsible for.
-These are called service resource records (SRV) and they help a client PC in locating AD resources such as Domain Controllers (DCs).
+A DNS servers contain records of all the services that they are responsible for.
+These are called service resource records (SRV), and they help a client system in locating Active Directory resources such as domain controllers (DC).
 For this reason, it is imperative for the SRV records to be kept up to date by means of automatic (especially in the case of employees who move around a lot) or manual updates.
 In addition to SRV records, DNS also contains records such as A record, CNAME record, MX record, and so on which make functioning of the AD environment smoother.
-Read more about DNS.
+You can read more about DNS here.

-Active Directory, or AD in short, allows the storage of objects in a hierarchical manner.
-While deploying AD, there are two sides kept in mind for the structure:
+Active Directory, or AD in short, allows the storage of resources in a hierarchical manner.
+While deploying AD, there are two sides to be kept in mind with regards to its structure:

 - User: Every member of the organization is denoted in AD through a user object.
-This object contains employee details such as first name, last name, office, telephone number, and so on.
+The user object contains the member’s details such as their first name, last name, office, telephone number, and so on.

 - Contact: A contact object is used to store the contact of members that are not part of the organization itself, but are in ways associated with the organization.
-They may be vendors or suppliers, who are not in the employ of the organization.
+They may be vendors or suppliers who are not in the employ of the organization.
 Only the name of the person and the contact details are stored.
 These contacts, unlike users, are not offered access to network resources.

 - Printer: Refers to the printers in the network.
 All printers in the organization’s network can be represented using printer objects in the AD environment.

-- Shared folder: This allows users to access folders from other computers on the network that have been marked as shared.
+- Shared folder: This object is a pointer that points towards the location of a shared folder in the AD network.
 It should be noted that only folders, and not individual files, can be shared.
 If an individual file needs to be shared, it should be placed within a folder.

 - Group: A group is a collection of directory objects put together so that certain security policies can be assigned to them.
 For example, an organization would want only a particular department to have access to certain documents.
 In that case, the network administrator would create a group containing all the department members and add a security policy, providing them access to the file server containing the documents.